elusivecodes/FyreArray/README.md

 **Keys**

-Return all keys of an array.
+Get all keys of an array.

 - `$array` is the input array.